jmoore2081/smackgrc/src/pages/solutions/index.md

     This is not only includes your own branding and colors, but also reports, fields, drop-down values, automation and notifications.
 You can also add whole new modules to SMACK GRC quickly and easily.
-SMACK GRC is fast to implement, includes powerful dynamic reporting and is the #1 value in the industry.
+SMACK GRC is fast to implement, includes powerful dynamic reporting and has valuable functionality which missing in those products offered by competitors.
 ---